 JORDAN ITINERARY – DAY 5&6 – PETRA

 Don’t be fooled into thinking that Petra is only about the extraordinary Treasury.
-There is so much to see that you should spend at least 2 full days in Petra.
+The Treasury is definitely one of the most Instagrammable places in Jordan, but there is so much more to see that you should spend at least 2 full days in Petra.
 Each day, aim to be at the entrance before the opening (6 am) in order to beat the crowd.

 Aside from admiring the Treasury (Al-Khazneh), here are 3 highlights in Petra you shouldn’t miss :